cviper480/Dot_Files/Readme.md

 https://ghostty.org/docs/install/binary

 # Baseline.sh
-This script is designed to get the tools that the dots require installed and to support my hotkeys
+This script is designed to get the tools that the dots require installed and to support my hotkeys (tested on XFCE)

 # Additional hotkeys
 ## Use this to display all open applications in rofi